department-of-veterans-affairs/vets-website/content/pages/education/opt-out-information-sharing.md

 ---

-The Harry W. Colmery Veterans Educational Assistance Act (also called the “Forever GI Bill”) requires us to share certain information about your education eligibility and benefits with schools, unless you ask us not to--that is, "opt out."
+The Harry W. Colmery Veterans Educational Assistance Act (also called the “Forever GI Bill”) requires us to share certain information about your education eligibility and benefits with schools, unless you ask us not to (that is, you "opt out").

 ### Will opting out affect my education benefits?